 The final project will be done individually, and must be typed and submitted by the deadline.
 More detailed instructions will be provided at a later date.
-In order to pass the course, you must submit all three parts of the final project.
+In order to pass the course, you must submit part 3 of the final project.